Boîte-en-Valise: Generator encourages transportability of practice, the nurturing of collaboration and cross fertilisation of artistic practice.

 Six established, mid-career and emerging artists from England and USA - in collaboration with three curators and audiences in Portsmouth, England - are developing new work for transport and presentation in Venice, Italy and Syracuse, USA.
 Audiences in Portsmouth will have an authorship in international presentations shared by social media.

 The artists are Yvonne Buchanan (USA), Mia Delve (UK), Tom Hall (UK/USA), Mika Mollenkopf (USA), Harold Offeh (UK), Susan Stockwell (UK).
+Click here to find out more about their practice.

 The artists have been invited to contribute to an international project, developing networks and forums for collaboration for contemporary arts practitioners and audiences in the south of England and New York state through the international art hub of the Venice Biennale.